Big, bustling cities with bright lights make a great trip, but there’s nothing quite like the English countryside.

 What to do: Known as the hub of water sports, take the family on a daring adventure.
 Breath in the fresh sea air and feel the might of the crashing waves as you kayak, paddleboard or surf at Loe Beach.

 Where to stay: For a coastal retreat, look no further than Beam Ends.
 It’s a pearl for families who want to explore the coast during the day and retreat back home at night.
-With stylish outdoor seating, decking and a mile-long shingle beach, you'll be able to hear the soft waves of the beach and feel the sea breeze on your back.
+With stylish outdoor seating, decking and a mile-long shingle beach, you’ll be able to hear the soft waves of the beach and feel the sea breeze on your back.
+Cornish Secrets can make your staycation Cornwall experience more exciting and memorable.

 Where to eat: A short walk away from Beam Ends, is the award-winning Cricket Inn.
 A hidden gem on Beesands beach, you’ll be able to watch the slow tides recede over a plate of mouth-watering linguine.